 - you have heartburn most days for 3 weeks or more

-- you have other symptoms, like food getting stuck in your throat, frequently being sick or losing weight for no reason
+- you also have other symptoms, like food getting stuck in your throat, frequently being sick, or losing weight for no reason

-To ease symptoms of acid reflux, a GP may prescribe medicine that reduces how much acid your stomach makes, such as:
+If you have acid reflux, a GP may prescribe a medicine called a proton pump inhibitor (PPI) that reduces how much acid your stomach makes.

-Go back to your GP if your symptoms come back after stopping your medicine.
+Go back to the GP if your symptoms return after stopping your medicine.
 You may need a long-term prescription.